-One of the greatest parts about being a pastor’s wife is all the awesome people we get to know at The Oaks.
+One of the greatest parts about being a pastor’s wife is all the awesome people we get to know at our church.
 Even though we’re still a relatively young church, we’ve already had many people come and go through our doors.
 It’s bittersweet, but such a joy when we know that God is continuing someone’s journey states away.
-I love that I have brothers in sisters in multiple states around America – Minnesota, Kentucky, California, Washington… all sent out from our home at The Oaks.
+I love that I have brothers in sisters in multiple states around America – Minnesota, Kentucky, California, Washington… all sent out from our home.
 What a blessing.
 And just a small picture of how the kingdom of heaven works.

 Our group helped Bob pack up his house Sunday night and of course – I celebrate people with cupcakes.
 These were what I made for Bob’s send off.